aRibra/covid_19_forecast/README.md

 **Implementation: PyTorch 1.2**

 ### Motivation
-Forecast potential upcomming new COVID-19 inefction cases.
+Forecast potential upcoming new COVID-19 inefction cases.
 **Note: This is not a scientific experiment, it is only for practicing.**

 ### Dataset